 Patrick advises clients in matters including worldwide patent prosecution, due diligence evaluations of patent portfolios, evaluation and opinions on the patentability of inventions, freedom-to-operate and patent validity opinions, investigation and resolution of ownership and inventorship-disputes, and involvement in licensing strategies, negotiations, and agreements.
 Patrick’s litigation experience ranges from discovery through trial for patent, trademark, copyright, trade secret and technology licensing dispute matters, including substantial experience in Hatch-Waxman ANDA litigation.
 Patrick has appeared in both state and federal district courts representing a broad range of clients.
 His clients range from academic institutions, start-up biotechnology companies and established pharmaceutical corporations.

 Patrick contributes to the community through both pro bono work and leadership positions in various non-profit organizations.
 He regularly participates in child custody and guardianship matters, pro bono, on behalf of Delaware Volunteer Legal Services.
 He also assists the U.S. District Court for the District of Delaware by representing prisoners alleging civil rights violations under 42 U.S.C. § 1983, pro bono, on behalf of the Federal Civil Panel.
-Patrick also serves as pro bono counsel for Autism Delaware, a non-profit organization whose mission is to create better lives for people with autism and their families in Delaware.
+Patrick also serves as Secretary for the Delaware BioScience Association, the leading voice for Delaware’s BIO community.

 Patrick earned his B.S. in Chemistry, magna cum laude, from Lawrence Technological University.
 He earned his Ph.D. in Analytical Chemistry from The University of Michigan studying novel separation techniques based on electrophoresis and Raman spectroscopy.
 Patrick earned his J.D., salutatorian, from Touro College of Law.